jakwuh/webtip/tips/28-08-2017/Readme.md

 ### 4. ssh .bashrc

 Our next step is to update package dependencies.
-We are doing this w/ `yarn`:
+We do this w/ `yarn`:

 ```bash
 > ssh -A me 'cd ./dailytip && git pull && cd web && yarn'